Dynamic Workflows: Advanced Example - Modifying the Schema Feature

 Use an AttributeCreator to build attribute names out of the values of ‘Quarter’.
 The values of the new attribute will contain the Sales data.

 Next, use the Aggregator to summarize each Region.
+Set the following parameters:

-After this step, you have pivoted your data and the actual data looks like:
+After this step, you have pivoted your data, and the actual data looks like:

 2016Q1 2016Q2 Region